-The Paramedic has full control of and responsibility to render appropriate patient care and operates EMS units in Jefferson County as needed as well as performing various station duties and assignments.
+The Firefighter / Paramedic has full control of and responsibility to render appropriate patient care and operates EMS units in Jefferson County as needed as well as performing various station duties and assignments.
+The Firefighter / Paramedic is expected to function as a Firefighter per the guidelines set forth by the West Virginia State Fire Commission for Fire Prevention Units.